GB127/SJ-rando/README.md

 * rando.py : the module that contains all randomizers of the program.
 * subrando.py : a module that containt fragment of the rando.py file.
 Created to lighten the code of rando.py.

+* Any other files are dev files.
+You can delete them.
 # Getting started:
     You need to download Python 3.8.
         https://realpython.com/installing-python/